Philadelphia’s zombie drug ‘tranq’ already in NYC

-PHILADELPHIA (PIX11) — When PIX11 News drove to Philadelphia Tuesday — to get a firsthand look at the effects of xylazine, an animal tranquilizer that was turning fentanyl addicts into zombies — we were stunned to see the sea of people with leg wounds, swollen hands and even missing limbs along Kensington Avenue.
+PHILADELPHIA (WPIX) – Driving in Philadelphia’s embattled Kensington neighborhood on Tuesday to get a firsthand look at the effects of xylazine, an animal tranquilizer that was turning fentanyl addicts into “zombies,” WPIX saw a sea of people with leg wounds, swollen hands and even missing limbs along notorious Kensington Avenue.

-Xylazine is now in 90% of Philadelphia’s drug supply, and a federal law enforcement source told PIX11 News it has also been detected in New York City drug stash houses.
+Xylazine is now in 90% of Philadelphia’s drug supply, and a federal law enforcement source told WPIX it has also been detected in New York City drug stash houses.

 “Adding a horse tranquilizer, something more sedating, makes it feel like it lasts longer,” Westfahl noted.